LinuxCommandLibrary

 copy

-Install a list of packages from a file (format: packages separated by spaces)
+Install packages from a list file

 $ sudo sport install $(< [path/to/list])